meshtastic/meshtastic/docs/software/other/nrf52-TODO.md

 Needed to be fully functional at least at the same level of the ESP32 boards.
 At this point users would probably want them.

 - DONE get serial API working
-- get full BLE api working
+- get full BLE API working
 - make power management/sleep work properly
 - make a settimeofday implementation
 - DONE increase preamble length? - will break other clients? so all devices must update